 General Assistance Administrator.
 A municipal official designated to receive applications, make decisions concerning an applicant’s right to receive assistance, and prepare records and communications concerning assistance.
 He or she may be an elected overseer or an authorized agent such as a town manager, welfare director, or caseworker (22 M.R.S.A. § 4301(12)).

 Household.
 “Household” means an individual or a group of individuals who share a dwelling unit.
 When an applicant shares a dwelling unit with one or more individuals, even when a landlord-tenant relationship may exist between individuals residing in the dwelling unit, eligible applicants may receive assistance for no more than their pro rata share of the actual costs of the shared basic needs of that household according to the maximum levels of assistance established in the municipal ordinance.
+The pro rata share is calculated by dividing the maximum level of assistance available to the entire household by the total number of household members.
 The income of household members not legally liable shall be considered as available to the applicant only when there is a pooling of income (22 M.R.S.A. § 4301(6)).

 Income.
 “Income” means any form of income in cash or in kind received by the household including: